What's inside this article:

 Document

-The Replace option is not editable in the clone to replace the document file.
-All other settings are editable and do not need to match the original.
+The Replace option is not available to replace the document file.
+All other content is editable and does not need to match the original.

 If the document file is replaced in the original Document, it is also replaced in the clone.